Augustus: Enduring institutions

-The city of Rome was utterly transformed under Augustus, with Rome's first institutionalized police force, firefighting force, and the establishment of the municipal prefect as a permanent office.
-The police force was divided into cohorts of 500 men each, while the units of firemen ranged from 500 to 1,000 men each, with 7 units assigned to 14 divided city sectors.
-A praefectus vigilum ('prefect of the watch') was put in charge of the vigiles, Rome's fire brigade and police.
-With Rome's civil wars at an end, Augustus was also able to create a standing army for the Roman Empire, fixed at a size of 28 legions of about 170,000 soldiers.
-This was supported by numerous auxiliary units of 500 non-citizen soldiers each, often recruited from recently conquered areas.
+Augustus thoroughly transformed the city of Rome, creating a permanent police force, firefighting force, and praefectus ('municipal prefect').
+Established in AD 6 and based on previous firefighting services established in 22 and 7 BC, the vigiles was a combined fire brigade and police force divided into cohorts of 500 to 1,000 men each, with seven units assigned to fourteen divided city sectors.
+A praefectus vigilum ('prefect of the watch') was put in charge of the vigiles, whereas vicomagistri officials had previously been in charge of each district following the fire of 7 BC.
+Augustus created a standing army, fixed at a size of 28 legions of about 170,000 soldiers, reduced from 60 legions at the end of the civil wars in 30 BC.
+This was supported by many auxiliary units of 500 non-citizen soldiers each, often recruited from recently conquered areas.

-With his finances securing the maintenance of roads throughout Italy, Augustus installed an official courier system of relay stations overseen by a military officer known as the praefectus vehiculorum.
-Besides the advent of swifter communication among Italian polities, his extensive building of roads throughout Italy also allowed Rome's armies to march swiftly and at an unprecedented pace across the country.
-In the year 6 Augustus established the aerarium militare, donating 170 million sesterces to the new military treasury that provided for both active and retired soldiers.
+With his finances securing the maintenance of roads throughout Italy, Augustus installed an official system of relay stations overseen by a military officer known as the praefectus vehiculorum.
+Besides speeding communication in Italy, his extensive road construction allowed Roman armies to march swiftly across the country.
+In AD 6 Augustus established the aerarium militare, donating 170 million sesterces to the new military treasury that provided for both active and retired soldiers.

-One of the most enduring institutions of Augustus was the establishment of the Praetorian Guard in 27 BC, originally a personal bodyguard unit on the battlefield that evolved into an imperial guard as well as an important political force in Rome.
-They had the power to intimidate the Senate, install new emperors, and depose ones they disliked; the last emperor they served was Maxentius, as it was Constantine I who disbanded them in the early 4th century and destroyed their barracks, the Castra Praetoria.
+One of Augustus's most enduring institutions was the establishment of the Praetorian Guard in 27 BC, commanded by two praetorian prefects (later one) after Augustus created this office in 2 BC.
+Originally a personal bodyguard unit on the battlefield, the praetorians evolved into an imperial guard as well as an important political force in Rome.
+They served the emperors into the early 4th century.